 Permaculture is the conscious design and maintenance of agriculturally productive ecosystems which have the diversity, stability, and resilience of natural ecosystems.”

-In this article, I’ll focus mainly on the philosophy and mindset behind this design system that guide decision-making.
-I’ll end by making some suggestions on how to start, as well as some resources to continue learning.
+In this article, I’ll focus mainly on the ideals and mindset that guide the design process.
+I’ll end by sharing some tips on how to start, as well as some resources to continue learning.

 The Prime Directive